drkno/cloudmount/README.md

 ### Rclone RCD GUI

-By default this container starts the [rclone rcd GUI](https://rclone.org/gui/) on port 5572 *with user admin/admin*.
+By default this container starts the [rclone rcd GUI](https://rclone.org/gui/) on port 5572 *with no authentication*.
 It is expected that this GUI will either not be exposed or [run behind an SSO](https://github.com/drkno/PlexSSOv2).

 ## Building